LeCAR-Lab/dial-mpc/README.md

 #### Sim2real test

+### Rendering the results

+If you want better visualization, you can check out the `render` branch for the blender visualization examples.

 ## Acknowledgements

 * This codebase's environment and RL implementation is built on top of [Brax](https://github.com/google/brax).
 * We use [Mujoco MJX](https://github.com/deepmind/mujoco) for the physics engine.
+* Controller design and implementation is inspired by [Model-based Diffusion](https://github.com/LeCAR-Lab/model-based-diffusion)

 ## BibTeX